INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 Once accepted by the editor, a snapshot of the contents of the repo will be archived by creating a tag (known as a release on Github) with the name `vXXXX.YYYY`, where the repo's name is `XXXX.YYYY`.
-This paper and the snapshot of the repo will be given their own separate DOIS, also derived from the manuscript number.
-If the repo is name `XXXX.YYYY`, then the DOIs will be
+This paper and the snapshot of the repo will be given their own separate DOIs, also derived from the manuscript number.
+If the repo is named `XXXX.YYYY`, then the DOIs will be

 https://doi.org/10.1287/ijoc.XXXX.YYYY